Ced30/GGL-Documentation/API/GGL_Helpers/GGL_get_GUI_dimensions.md

 | Returns:  | a vector2 with x = GUI width and y = GUI height |
 |--         |                             --|

-Use this function to get the GUI dimensions as a new vector2.
+Returns a new Vector2 with x = GUI width and y = GUI height

 # [Back](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/Helper_Functions.md)